 Announcement of the Winner:

-The winner will be published in the June issue of Proceedings and recognized at the Naval Postgraduate School (date to be determined).
+The winner will be published in the July Proceedings and recognized by the Naval Postgraduate School.